fillumina/PerformanceTools/README.md

 ## Usage ##
 The easiest way to use this library is by extending one of its templates.
-Here is an example of a very simple JUnit test using a template that increases the iterations at each round until it matches the required performance stability.
+To use a template is easy because the abstract methods are there to remind what it is needed and they are pretty self explanatory on how to do it (autocompletition should work with any decent IDE).
+Here is an example of a very simple JUnit performance test using a template that increases the iteration number at each round until it matches the required performance stability.
+The main() method is added so it can be executed by itself producing some useful output.

 ```java
 public class DivisionByTwoPerformanceTest